 Balankanche Grottos: archaeological site administered by the INAH

-The Balankanche caves and those of Loltún are the only caves managed by INAH in Yucatan.
+The Balankanche caves and those of Loltún are the only caves administered by INAH in Yucatán.
 There are many other very interesting caves in the Yucatan Peninsula, in most of them archaeological evidence of the past has been found such as ceramic objects, jade and other materials, offerings, animal bones, burials, wall paintings.

-These underground spaces are part of the Mayan culture, and today they are still used: the caves are part of their underworld, place where they pass initiatory tests, and rites and ceremonies are practiced.
+These underground spaces are part of the Mayan culture, and today they are still used: the caves are part of their underworld, a place where initiatory tests are passed, and rites and ceremonies are practiced.